 In winter, is watered once every few days and allow the soil dry out slightly.
 You need to control, so that the soil is not too wet, otherwise the roots will rot.
 Too dry soil is also bad for the flower.

 The plants up to 3 years old are transplanted each year.
 Earth in a pot during the transplant completely is replaced.
 The plants those more than 3 years old are transplanted every 3-4 years, if the pot is too small in diameter.

-Monstera propagate in several ways: seeds, cuttings, top.
+Monstera Deliciosa propagate in several ways: seeds, cuttings, top.

 Seed.
 Seeds for successful germination are required bright warm room.
 Sprout with the first leaves will appear during the month, but it still does not have slots.
 Adult leaves appear after six months.
 Further care is simple - yearly pruning and transplant.

 Cuttings.
 Monster is propagated by cuttings from spring to early summer.
 You need to cut off sprout with 2-3 leaves.
 The place where the stalk was cut is sprinkled with charcoal.
 The stalk is planted into a pot which is placed in a mini greenhouse.
 It is watered 2 times a day.
 The plant should be transplanted into another pot when the roots appear.

 Monstera`s tip.
 You need to cut off the top and put in water for rooting.
 Water is used boiled and often change.
 Activated carbon is dissolved in the water to prevent rotting of the sheet.
 A lot of roots will be contributed to the rapid emergence of leaves.

 Monstera Deliciosa is fertilized several times a month during the growing season.
 If you did not do the transplant, you need to remove the top layer of soil and fill fresh ground with the addition of fertilizer.
 The plant does not require fertilizers during the winter otherwise it will lead to negative results.